Thank you! Your submission has been received!

 Without data pipelines that funnel to one place, there’s a natural limit to the speed and flexibility you can offer for basic functions like billing cadence, pricing accuracy, contract changes and invoice consolidation.
 When these actions bog down, they create lags in your order-to-cash (OTC or O2C) cycle and headaches for your accounting team.

 An ETL integration can address these issues by pulling data from various systems that would normally have to be compiled manually and organizing it within NetSuite’s native platform.
 This data integration process makes it much easier to analyze and understand the information you have.
-It can also unlock additional benefits like invoice automation and faster invoice processing to reduce key metrics like days sales outstanding
+It can also unlock additional benefits like invoice automation and faster invoice processing to reduce key metrics like days sales outstanding.

 SaaS provider Sourcegraph faced exactly this issue when they experienced explosive growth in a short period of time.
 Their manual processes simply couldn’t keep up, and by deploying a data integration platform from Zone & Co, they were able to extend their legacy systems and cut revenue recognition time by 70%.